dollyraj/shout-review/README.md

 # shout-review
-Build a simple Restful CRUD API for movie review and ticket booking system using Spring Boot, Mysql, and JPA.
+Build a simple Restful CRUD API for a Movie Review and Ticket Booking system using Spring Boot, Mysql, and JPA.